2025–26 Estonian Cup

-The 2025–26 Estonian Cup is the 36th season of the main domestic football knockout tournament in Estonia.
-The winners qualify for the 2026–27 UEFA Conference League first qualifying round.
-Nõmme Kalju are the defending cup holders.
+The 2025–26 Estonian Cup was the 36th season of the main domestic football knockout tournament in Estonia.
+The winners qualified for the 2026–27 UEFA Conference League first qualifying round.
+Nõmme Kalju were the defending cup holders.

+Flora won the cup on 23 May 2026 (their ninth Estonian Cup win), defeating Paide Linnameeskond 5–1 in the final.
+Since they qualified for the Champions League via league position, the Conference League spot awarded to the cup winners was passed to the fourth-placed team of the 2025 Meistriliiga (Paide Linnameeskond).

 First round

 22 clubs entered the first round.
 The draw was held on 20 May 2025, alongside the Round of 64 draw.